vanhoefm/fragattacks/README.md

 The Technoethical N150 HGA, TP-Link TL-WN722N v1.x, and Alfa AWUS036NHA, all use the `ath9k_htc` driver.

-For me these devices worked fairly well in a virtual machine, although like with all devices they are more reliably when used natively.
+For me these devices worked fairly well in a virtual machine, although like with all devices they are more reliable when used natively.
 When using a VM, I recommend to configure the VM to use a USB2.0 controller, since that appeared more stable (at least with VirtualBox).

 In recent kernels there was a ([now fixed](https://www.spinics.net/lists/linux-wireless/msg200825.html))